csirlin/OpenTGPTPU/README.md

 # UCSB ArchLab OpenTGPTPU Project - Fork of OpenTPU

-True general purpose tensor processing unit
+True general purpose tensor processing unit - matrix multiplication is all you need!

 ## Python and package versions
 - python     3.8.18